Is going to camp with a friend the right choice for your child?

 Different Families, Different Choices

-Zach Cohen of Oceanside, NY believes he had the best of both worlds when he started camp five summers ago.”I didn’t plan to go to camp with friends he explained, but two of my friends ended up choosing the same camp.
-Luckily,we all agreed to bunk separately.
+Zach Cohen of New York City, believes he had the best of both worlds when he started camp five summers ago.
+“I didn’t plan to go to camp with friends he explained, but two of my friends ended up choosing the same camp.
+Luckily, we all agreed to bunk separately.
 This way, we had the comfort of a friend nearby, but also an opportunity to meet other kids.”

-Arlene Streisand, director of Camp Specialists, a free camp referral service in Jericho,NY, feels it is often the parents, versus the camper, who want their child to know another person at camp.
-But she believes all kids go to camp with the intent of making new friends.
-Streisand says,”Kids experience so many special things at camp.
+Arlene Streisand, director of Camp Specialists, feels it is often the parents, versus the camper, who want their child to know another person at camp.
+But she believes all kids go to camp with the intention of making new friends.
+Streisand says, “Kids experience so many special things at camp.
 If they are fortunate enough to bond with other campers, they will always be able to reflect back upon these experiences together.”
 Streisand continues, “Going with a friend from home can inhibit branching out and meeting other kids.
-So, it’s important to make sure the friendship is healthy and on solid ground.”
+So, it’s important to make sure the friendship is healthy and on solid ground beforehand.”

 Prior to selecting a camp, make sure the camp’s a good fit for both kids.
 Friends should have parallel interests or the friendship may suffer, as one child thrives and the other may not.
 If you do decide to have your child attend camp and bunk together with a friend from home, think carefully about the state of this particular friendship.
 Consider the following:

-4. Do friends know how to successfully work out their differences?
+- Do the friends know how to successfully work out their differences?